Slavery and Human Trafficking Statement

 Seven Investment Management LLP (“7IM”) is committed to taking our responsibilities as a corporate citizen seriously.
 We acknowledge our responsibility to take steps against the risks of slavery and human trafficking taking place in our business and supply chains.

-This statement is made in accordance with section 54(1) of the UK Modern Slavery Act 2015 (the “Act”) and constitutes 7IM’s Modern Slavery and Human Trafficking Statement for the financial year ending 31 December 2023.
+This statement is made in accordance with section 54(1) of the UK Modern Slavery Act 2015 (the “Act”) and the further guidance in the Transparency in Supply Chains published by the Government in March 2025 and constitutes 7IM’s Modern Slavery and Human Trafficking Statement for the financial year ending 31 December 2024

 Our business

-Today, from our offices in London and Edinburgh, our team of approximately 400 talented people are entrusted to manage over £20 billion (as at December 2023) for a range of clients, including individuals and families, financial advisers, corporates, charities and trustees.
+Today, from our offices in across the UK, our team of approximately 600 talented people are entrusted to manage approximately £26 billion (as at December 2024) for a range of clients, including individuals and families, financial advisers, corporates, charities and trustees.

 Our supply chains

 Our supply chains consist mainly of key outsourced providers of regulated financial services and suppliers in respect of data, IT, operations, office and support services, and professional advisers.
+We are mindful that some of our suppliers may operate both in the UK and abroad.
+They may consist of long-term business partnerships and shorter-term contracts.
 Our supply chains are more straightforward in comparison to providers of physical goods or other types of services.
-We, therefore, believe that the risk of slavery and human trafficking practices by our suppliers is relatively low.
+We therefore believe that the risk of slavery and human trafficking practices by our suppliers is relatively low.
 Nonetheless, we are aware of modern slavery threats in the financial services industry and recognise the importance of combatting modern slavery and our responsibility to take steps to tackle the issue.

 Our policies and procedures

-We have several policies and procedures in place which reflect our commitment to acting with integrity in our business relationships and which help us to detect and prevent any potential modern slavery within our business and supply chains.
+We have several policies and procedures in place which reflect our commitment to acting with integrity in our business relationships which help us to detect and prevent any potential modern slavery within our business and supply chains.
 These include an anti-money laundering policy, anti-bribery, and other financial crime-related policies and procedures.
+Our colleagues in Operational, Compliance and Infrastructure roles all contribute to the development and implementation of these policies.
 We also encourage our staff to report any concerns they may have under our whistleblowing policy.
-As with previous years, we have continued to review and update these policies and procedures on an ongoing basis and require that all staff electronically attest that they have read and understood all such policies at appropriate intervals.
+As in previous years, we continue to review and update these policies and procedures on an ongoing basis and require that all staff electronically attest that they have read and understood all such policies at appropriate intervals.

 Our approach to suppliers

-During 2023 we implemented new processes and procedures relating to the lifecycle management of our third party suppliers.
-All suppliers have now been attributed a risk rating and we conduct prescribed due diligence on each supplier dependent upon the risk rating they have been given.
+During 2024, we finalised the implementation of new processes and procedures relating to the lifecycle management of our third-party suppliers.
+All suppliers have now been attributed a risk rating, and we conduct prescribed due diligence on each supplier dependent upon the risk rating they have been given.
 Where appropriate, this includes initial and ongoing due diligence on a supplier’s adherence to their statement publication requirements under the Act.
 Where relevant, when entering into new agreements with suppliers we require confirmation of their compliance with all applicable laws, which would include the Act.

-We are committed to continually reviewing and evolving our third party supplier processes to make additional improvements where we can, and these include improvements that can help to increase our efforts in combatting modern slavery in our supply chains.
+We are committed to continually reviewing and evolving our third-party supplier processes to make additional improvements where we can, and these include improvements that can help to increase our efforts in combatting modern slavery in our supply chains.
+Every five years we commit to perform in person due diligence on our material outsourced providers who we know outsource in overseas jurisdictions where there may be supply chain vulnerabilities.

 Responsible investing

 Turning to our investment process, 7IM continues to be a signatory to the Principles for Responsible Investment (“PRI”) and the UK Stewardship Code.
 As signatories to these organisations, we have committed to incorporating Environmental, Social and Governance factors into our investment process and the PRI have awarded us with scores that are higher than average for firms of our size in their yearly assessment reports.
 As part of this and in reference to the Modern Slavery Act, we have increased the due diligence we conduct on the firms we invest with by asking them to provide additional details relating to how they meet their corporate social responsibilities, including requesting details as to how they are considering the risks relating to modern slavery.
-We have also invested in using a third party due diligence aggregator so as to enhance the resources available to us in performing our due diligence.
+We have also invested in using a third-party due diligence aggregator to enhance the resources available to us in performing our due diligence.
+Our Investment Risk Team is a cornerstone of our investment process and ESG metrics are monitored quarterly in the risk oversight of funds, via the Investment Risk Committee.
+One of these is a third-party key issues score assessing a company’s exposure to and management of key Environmental, Social and Governance issues, including ESG controversies and global norms related to human rights.

 Training